cloudflare/cloudflare-docs/content/rules/configuration-rules/settings.md

 [Browser Integrity Check](/waf/tools/browser-integrity-check/) blocks access to pages based on specific HTTP headers commonly abused by spammers.

-Use this setting to enable or disable Browser Integrity Check for matching requests.
+Use this setting to turn on or off Browser Integrity Check for matching requests.

 {{<details header="API information">}}